stefanoslig/blog/_posts/angular-composables.md

 }
 ```

-Which can be used in the component like this:
+This composable can be used in the component like this:

 ```ts
 @Component({